 Beach at Máncora (image courtesy of in-peru.travel)

 If you're planning a trip to Peru, spending some time relaxing on the beach probably isn't on your to-do list.
 If you're on a tight schedule, we totally understand this, but if you've got the time, then why not?
 If a few days of sand, surf, and sun sounds right up your alley, then the laid-back surfing town of Máncora is perhaps your best option in Peru.
 Though the town is small, there are lodging and dining options galore for most any budget.
-To enjoy the beach the way that Peruvians do, this is your place.
+To enjoy the beach the way that Peruvians do, read the Ultimate Guide to the Best Peruvian Beaches.

 4. Sandboard or Take a Buggy Ride in Huacachina